Chapter 6 : 5- A Dream's Surprise

 “Your bad dream, last night, what was it about?”

 “Oh that!
 It was nothing Ginny, really.”
 He assured her, walking into the kitchen and helping himself to a croissant.
 She didn’t look convinced.
-“Right, I've got to go!”
+“Right, I've got to go, Kaman will chuck me from the top of the stadium if I’m late for this.”
 He said, swallowing the last of the pastry and taking a hand full of Floo powder that Kreacher had left for him.
 He kissed Ginny saying “It was nothing, I promise.
 Good luck today.”
 And he walked into the fireplace and vanished in an emerald flame to the Ministry of Magic.

 “Keep in mind,” Harry advised to Naomi as they walked down “The Law Enforcers have been up since the early hours setting up the protection charms so don’t be surprised if their a bit cranky today.”

 Naomi smiled and said “I think I can handle it, thanks.”
-She looked at the other Aurors following and said “But why are there so many of us?
-Surely the threat level isn’t that high to assign so many Aurors.”
+Before looking over the rest of the Aurors accompanying them.
+“But why are there so many of us?
+Surely the threat level isn’t that high to assign this many Aurors.”

-Harry looked at the other forty other Aurors that surrounded them.
+Harry glanced around at the other forty other Aurors that surrounded them as they all began descending down the stairs.

-“We’re not taking any chances if we’ve got Death Eaters to deal with.
-It wouldn’t be the first time they’ve attacked a Quidditch match.
-But we’ll be ready if anyone tries anything today.”
-Harry assured her as they reached the Department.
+“We’re not taking any chances if we’ve got active Death Eaters to deal with.
+It wouldn’t be the first time they’ve attacked a Quidditch match.”
+Harry explained to her before reaching the Department for Magical Transportation.

-When they entered they were greeted by the tall, aged, Head of Magical Transportation, Lucy Barns; her almost spherical curly blond hair just missing her eyebrows.
+When they entered they were greeted by the tall, aged Head of the Magical Transportation, Lucy Barns; her almost spherical curly blond hair just missing her bushy eyebrows.
 “Albert.”
-She said offering her hand, which was accepted by Kaman as he bowed.
+She said offering her hand, which was accepted and kissed by Kaman as he bowed.
 “Your Portkeys are ready.
-Including the...
-Last minute requests.”
+Including the... last minute requests.”
 She said looking Albert as though the job had been a huge inconvenience for her.

 “Sorry for the late notice, Luce, but, what with recent events, you understand don’t you?”
 Lucy raised an eyebrow at Albert’s response making it vanish beneath her hair before turning to call her assistant.